heavyai/heavydb/docs/source/data_model/dump_restore.rst

 RESTORE TABLE
 ==================

-On executing a **RESTORE TABLE** statement, OmniSci core will accommodate those data and dict files archived in the input tar file to base directory of current database.
+On executing a **RESTORE TABLE** statement, HEAVY.AI core will accommodate those data and dict files archived in the input tar file to base directory of current database.

 When restoring a table (ie. the table exists in current database) data and dict files in input tar file directly replace the counterparts in base directory of current database.
 No adjustment to the files are necessary.

 **Note:** To facilitate rollback in case of any exception during the course of processing the statement, existing data and dict files are backed up to a temporary directory and are restored when any exception happens.

-Omnisci core processing **table migration** (ie. the table doesn't exists) in current database, handling is similar to the way it processes table recovery, except that the numbering (ie. table id) of data and dict files in current database can differ from that of those files in the tar file, and except in the case when schema of the table had been altered through any **ALTER TABLE ADD/DELETE COLUMN** statement before it was archived, and hence column IDs can differ between source and target or destination tables.
+HeavyDB core processing **table migration** (ie. the table doesn't exists) in current database, handling is similar to the way it processes table recovery, except that the numbering (ie. table id) of data and dict files in current database can differ from that of those files in the tar file, and except in the case when schema of the table had been altered through any **ALTER TABLE ADD/DELETE COLUMN** statement before it was archived, and hence column IDs can differ between source and target or destination tables.

 For the former exception above, core renames input data and dict files accordingly.
 For the latter, core will scan all data files of the table and adjust column ids in related chunk headers.